Gunner814/Machine-learning-project/README.md

 # GitHub Link
 https://github.com/Gunner814/Machine-learning-project

+# User Manual
+1. Run the .bat file to install all dependencies
+2. Program (emotion_recognition_training.py) will run all 3 models to be trained.
+3. At the end of the program, Accuracy of prediction of 3 modesl will be displayed.

 # Disclaimer
 Our group has changed the project scope from our initial proposal.
 This project now focuses on emotion recognition from audio inputs.